arviz-devs/arviz-project/roadmap.md

 ## Project roadmap
 We believe both ArviZ and Exploratory Analysis of Bayesian Models are currently relatively established concepts.
-Therefore, generally speaking, as a project we are working on changing ArviZ paradigm/design from single monolithical functions that generate complete analysis and visualizations towards being more modular.
+Therefore, generally speaking, as a project we are working on changing ArviZ paradigm/design from monolithic functions that generate complete analyses and visualizations towards being more modular.

-At the same time, we continue to keep growing our team and publishing documentation as tasks at the same priority level as development.
+At the same time, we plan to equally prioritize all three tasks of:
+- Library development
+- Publishing documentation
-In 2023 we will have our 2nd Random Variables council election.
-We would like to energize collaboration within the team, aiming to continue acting coherently despite the library specialization within the team.
+- Growing and encouraging participation in the library In 2023 we will have our 2nd Random Variables council election.
+We would like to encourage participation, aiming to continue acting thoughtfully given the interests of different inference libraries that ArviZ works with.

 And we would like to continue having more people with different backgrounds, interests and expertise join the team.
 To this end, we are planning to participate in internship projects, continue to hire for specific small projects